 The American Academy of Pediatrics recommends you answer a few key questions.

 2. Is your child well enough to participate in class?
-If she seems too run down to get much out of her lessons, keep her home.
+If they seem too run down to get much out of their lessons, keep their home.

 When Your Child Is Sick

 Here’s what you need to keep an eye on:

 Fever is a sign that your body is fighting the germs that are making you sick.
 It’s a common symptom of infections like flu.
 If it’s 101 F or higher, wait until your child is fever-free for at least 24 hours before sending them back to school.